 In 2013, Rowdy Gaines visited and hosted a swim clinic that included children from Sandy Hook Elementary School, who had recently faced that year’s tragic shooting.
 Of the experience, Rowdy said, “I wasn’t going in to change their lives.
 My goal going in was always about putting a smile on their faces for a couple of hours.
 They [hadn’t] had a lot to smile about for the past few months.”

 Gaines also works with charities including “Rowdy’s Kidz” and “Swim Across America,” which focuses on cancer research.

-These are only 10 facts about Rowdy Gaines, but they don’t even begin to explain all of the reasons that SwimMirror is proud to endorse this Olympic champ.
+These are only 10 facts about Rowdy Gaines, but they don’t even begin to explain all of the reasons that the essential swimming pool mirror, SwimMirror, is proud to be endorsed by this Olympic champ.